ME3-HECM/final-project-andres-oscar/README.md

 ## Calibration routine

-Before running the maze our buggy has to run a calibration routine to adjust its readings for hue, which regulates color detection according to the surroundings.
+Before running the maze our buggy has to run a calibration routine to adjust its readings for hue, which regulates colour detection according to the surroundings.
 Another stage of the calibration routine is to adjust the amount the buggy turns by doing some dummy rotations to operate on any given terrain without additional coding.

 In that said order